RaianNolaco/RaianNolaco/README.md

 <h1> Opa,Bão? 👋</h1>

-HI,my name is Raian i'm from Brasil 🇧🇷 (yes brasil with S, Because I am Brazilian 😎) tenho 18 anos de idade<br> sou um estudante de programação e tenho muito interesse em vários ramos da tecnologia como:
+HI,my name is Raian i'm from Brasil 🇧🇷 (yes brasil with S, Because I am Brazilian 😎)<br> I am a student of programming and I am very interested in various branches of technology like:

-* Robótica
-* Eletrônica
-* Machine learning
 * AI
+* Robotics
+* Blockchain
+* Electronics
 * Data Science
-* Blockchain e criptomoedas
-* ......(se eu for continuar vamos ter muuuuitos tópicos)
+* Machine learning
+* ......(if i continue we will have many, many topics)